Woman who survived bear attack has no hard feelings

 A 71-year-old New Hampshire woman who was mauled by a black bear inside her home is still recovering from her injuries, but says she has no hard feelings toward the bear.

-Apryl Robers was awoken in her home on July 17 and discovered a bear in her kitchen.
+Apryl Rogers was awoken in her home July 17 and discovered a bear in her kitchen.
 The animal apparently entered the home through a door that was not fully latched.

 Evidence suggests the bear became trapped in the home.

-Note: This story has been corrected to show the woman's last name is Rogers, not Robers.